Port St Mary railway station: Apartment Proposal (2008)

-2012 Sale
+Offices Proposal (2012)

 The buildings were placed on the market in 2012, and subsequently sold subject to planning, for conversion to offices.
 This application was denied on the grounds of insufficient parking and to date the station building lies empty while the shed remains in railway hands and used for storage.
-The station is currently up for sale and the former gasworks land to the rear is proposed to become another residential area following the closure of the works in 2012.
+The station was then put up for sale and the former gasworks land to the rear is proposed to become another residential area following the closure of the works in 2012; the housing development remains ongoing to the rear and the gasworks site razed, the station is now unoccupied.

-2014-Date
+Vacation (2015)

-The station remained manned by railway staff until the summer of 2014 when it was closed with only the toilets and waiting area being open.
+The station remained staffed by railway personnel until the summer of 2014 when it was closed with only the toilets and waiting area being open.
 This practice ceased in 2020 when the toilets were found to be in a parlous state of repair.
 Today the station remains open but provides no passenger facilities.
 A further application to convert the premises into a toy museum with office space and cage was also proposed in 2018 but these failed to materialise and the building remains out of use.